Pseudotensor problem of gravitational energy-momentum and Noether's theorem revisited: Principle of general covariance, equivalence principle and pseudotensor, non-localizability

 Let us switch to coordinate system $(y^{0},y^{1},y^{2},y^{3})=:(t,r,\theta ,\varphi )$, such that

 In this spherical polar coordinates,

-Note that the coordinate system $(x^{0},x^{1},x^{2},x^{3})$ and the coordinate system $(y^{0},y^{1},y^{2},y^{3})=:(t,r,\theta ,\varphi )$, unlike the above mentioned spaceship and earth, are not in relative motion; they share a common reference system.
-Yet for any spacetime point $p\in M,$ we have $t^{\mu \nu }(x)=0;$and $t^{00}(y)<0$.
-This counter-example shows that the non-localizability of gravitational energy-momentum in GR, is far beyond what can be simply attributed to the equivalence principle.
+Note that the coordinate system $(x^{0},x^{1},x^{2},x^{3})$ and the coordinate system $(y^{0},y^{1},y^{2},y^{3})=:(t,r,\theta ,\varphi )$, are not in relative motion.
+The coordinate trnsformation between them is only a purely spacial one.
+Yet for any spacetime point $p\in M,$we have $t^{\mu \nu }(x)=0;$and $t^{00}(y)<0$.
+This counter-example shows that the non-localizability of gravitational energy-momentum in GR, can not be physically attributed to the local indistinguishability of inertial force and gravity.

-One of the main tasks of the present work is\ to show that these pseudotensor problems are just results from misreading Noether's theorem.